What’s your IPO lockup expiration strategy?

 Allocating the potential proceeds between paying down debt, other investments, saving in cash for other goals, lifestyle expenditures, and keeping your positions in company stock is often the hardest yet most important part of the process.
 Naturally, the prospect of a large windfall is exciting and the lifestyle improvements tempting.

 As with nearly everything in life, the best plans often involve a balanced strategy between saving, spending, and investing.
-The optimal approach for your stock proceeds will really depend on your unique personal financial situation and expectation for the future.
+The best approach for the proceeds will really depend on your unique personal financial situation and expectation for the future.

 With that, there are several mistakes individuals commonly make with their stock when the lockup period ends.